fylgja/site/src/guides/style-and-code-guide.md

 </div>
 ```

-As you can see the 2 modifier styles are clearly visible.
-And has the same affect as if you would use BEM syntax
+The 2 modifier styles are clearly visible, and have the same affect as if you would use BEM syntax
 with the extra btn in front of the modifier class.

-We use this naming convention mostly to bundle CSS variables in to one class.
+We use this naming convention mostly to bundle CSS variables in to one class,
-That is needed to be reused allot.
+that wil be reused a lot.
+We consider this a more readable and DRY way than the BEM syntax.